Verticordia bifimbriata

-Verticordia bifimbriata is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia bifimbriata is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is an open shrub with small leaves and spikes of pink flowers.

 Description

 Verticordia bifimbriata is an open branched shrub with a single stem at its base and which grows to a height of 30-90 cm and a width of 15-40 cm.
 The leaves are thick, narrow elliptic in shape, concave, 1.5-4 mm long and irregularly toothed along their margins.

 The flowers are scented and arranged in spikes near the ends of the branches, each flower on a stalk 2.0-2.5 mm long.
 The floral cup is top-shaped, 2.0-2.5 mm long, has 5 rounded ribs and a mostly smooth surface.
 The sepals are pink, 5-6 mm long, with 6 to 9 lobes with thread-like fringes and prominent fringed appendages.
 The petals are pink, 5.5-6.5 mm with a fringe of branching threads.
 The style is curved, about 5-6 mm long, and has a beard of hairs 0.5 mm long.
 Flowering time is from late November to May.